(Last modified: 1 month ago)

 Here's what Froom had to say about this in a letter he wrote to Roy Allan Anderson on January 18, 1966:

-Note: I fear that this is still the attitude of our Denomination and that it is based largely on the Ellen White quotes that were chosen to be included in the book 'Evangelism'.
-The book you now hold in your hands will seriously challenge the assumptions that have been made because of the narrow and carefully selected use of Ellen's writings on this subject."
+Note: I fear that this is still the attitude of the Denomination and that it is based largely on the Ellen White quotes that were chosen to be included in the book 'Evangelism'.
+The book you now hold in your hands (here ) will seriously challenge the assumptions that have been made because of the narrow and carefully selected (ab)use of Ellen's writings on this subject."

 In 1980, the General Conference voted on a new set of "27 Fundamental Beliefs" in which the Trinity doctrine was upheld.
 Fundamental belief number 2 now read: "2.
 The Trinity: "There is one Elohiym: Father, Son, and Ruach haQadosh (Holy Spirit), a unity of three co-eternal Persons".
 The concept delineated here, that there are "three co-eternal Persons", is in complete harmony with the Catholic Church's teaching regarding the "Trinity" and, as we shall see, is incorrect.

 In 1988 the book "Seventh-day Adventists Believe ...
 A Biblical Exposition of 27 Fundamental Beliefs" was published and included the doctrine of the Trinity.
-This book was highly promoted for use as an evangelistic tool to explain to non-Adventists what we believe our core doctrines to be.
+This book was highly promoted for use as an evangelistic tool to explain to non-Adventists what (we)they believe (our)their core doctrines to be.

 Ruach haQadosh (Holy Spirit) | The Truth